Are you accepting new patients?

 What is your fee and how does payment work?

 Please contact me directly for information on my fees.
-Payment is due at the start of each session.
-I use accept cash, check, and all major credit/debit cards.
+Payment is due each session.
+I use the merchant services company Square and am able to accept cash, check, and all major credit/debit cards.

 Do you accept insurance?

-I am an out-of-network provider.
-Payment is due in full at the start of every session.
+I am an out-of-network provider, meaning I do not take insurance.
 At the end of every month, I will provide a statement that you can submit to your insurance company and, depending on your specific insurance plan, you may be eligible for partial reimbursement.
 Whether reimbursement is possible (and to what extent) can be determined by calling your insurance company.

 What if I need to cancel an appointment?

-Although issues can come up that make it impossible for you to keep your appointment (family emergencies, loss, work commitments, childcare issues, illness), I have a 24-hour cancellation policy.
-You will be charged for the session if you cancel with less than 24-hours’ notice.
+Although understandable issues can come up that make it impossible for you to keep your appointment (family emergencies, work commitments, childcare issues, illness), you will be charged for a session if you cancel with less than 48-hours notice.
+This allows me to dedicate a set time for you and safeguard the continuity of our work.

 Do you prescribe medication?